SebWysz/LeagueGPT/README.md

 I also made a simple website front to the LLM using django.

 ### How to use
+You will need your own OpenAI API key, which I have under the variable OPENAI_APIKEY in constants.py which I didn't upload for obvious reasons.

 Using the command line function, download the repository, and pass your prompt in the command line.
 Example on my machine:
 py leagueGPT.py "Prompt_goes_here"